 A major challenge for the pharmacologist is to determine how drugs act.
 This can be carried out at the subcellular and molecular level, the cellular level, the tissue level, the organ level, or the whole-animal level.
 Pharmacologists also are concerned with the development of new drugs that produce fewer side effects while curing disease, and provide more effective and/or more rapid treatment of disease in humans or animals.

 Toxicologists find scientifically sound answers to questions about chemicals that may potentially threaten our health, about pesticides in the food we eat, pollutants in the air we breath, chemicals in the water we drink, and toxic waste sites near our homes.
 Some toxicologists are concerned with determining the cellular mechanisms by which drugs and chemicals produce toxic effects.
 Many are involved in subspecialty areas in toxicology research, such as reproductive and developmental toxicology, neurotoxicology, immunotoxicology, and inhalation toxicology.
 Researchers in these areas utilize both laboratory animals and in vitro systems to examine the cellular, biochemical, and molecular processes underlying toxic responses.

-Admission to both programs is selective and competitive, and requires specific prerequisite coursework as well as a complete admissions application.
+Admission to either the B.S. in Pharmacology and Toxicology or the Doctor of Pharmacy program is selective and competitive, and requires specific prerequisite coursework as well as a complete admissions application.
 Completion of required prerequisite coursework does not guarantee admission.
 Each applicant's admission credentials are considered not only on their own merit, but also in comparison with the credentials of other applicants.